MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

   - B when the model accurately predicted between 0-5% more high-value customers as compared to the baseline model.
   - C when the model accurately predicted fewer high-value customers as compared to the baseline model.

-  The **Model rating** pane, shows additional details about the AI model performance and the baseline model.
+  The **Model rating** pane shows further details about the AI model performance and the baseline model.
 The baseline model uses a non-AI based approach to calculate customer lifetime value based primarily on historical purchases made by customers.
   The standard formula used to calculate CLV by the baseline model:
   *CLV for each customer = Average monthly purchase made by the customer in the active customer window * Number of months in the CLV prediction period * Overall retention rate of all customers*